UrbanCode/IBM-UCx-PLUGIN-DOCS/docs/UCD/zos-deploy/troubleshooting.md

 The local repository referred to in the Copy Artifacts and FTP Artifacts steps is not the Codestation repository, but rather the z/OS deployment tools artifact repository.
 You specify this directory when you install the z/OS deployment tools.
 By default, the artifact repository is the following directory: *agent\_installation\_directory*/var/repository.
 To learn more, see [Completing the installation of the z/OS deployment tools](http://www-01.ibm.com/support/knowledgecenter/SS4GSP_6.2.1/com.ibm.udeploy.doc/topics/zos_installing_finish.html?lang=en).

-## Fix for APAR PH57385 - Error deploying version.Status code - 400
+## Disable inputs for Z Inventory

-Follow below steps to resolve the issue.
+Follow below steps to disable inputs for Z Inventory.

 * Upgrade the z/OS Utility plugin to latest version.
 * Take a backup of <AGENT_HOME>/bin/setenv-zos.sh file
 * Edit <AGENT_HOME>/bin/setenv-zos.sh file and add "ignore.zsearch.inputs" property in ZOS_JAVA_OPTS export command as below.
 >export ZOS_JAVA_OPTS='-Xmx128m -Dignore.zsearch.inputs="true"'
 * Restart the Agent for changes to be applied.

+**Note:** This will also fix APAR PH57385 - Error deploying version.Status code - 400